greggles/pmb/README.txt

 The most important enhancements *right now* are probably in the area of usability and graphing/reporting.

-Potential future enhancements:
+What should happen if a question closes on an outcome where nobody has bet?

 ## General features:
+* better help text everywhere
 * allow a user set their default bet size so the betting process is smoother
-* take an optional percent of the closing to the house (most exchanges make their profit this way).
+* take an optional percent of the pool to the house at closing (most exchanges make their profit this way).
-* allow user with some admin permission to bet on behalf of other users
+* allow a user with some admin permission to bet on behalf of other users (is there actually a use case for this?).
 * views-enable odds for a question
 * views-enable the bets table
+* Determine if distribution of points does tend to be long-running and, if so, move it to batch OR split it from closing and drush enable it so it can run OK (or both).

 ## listing features (views to build)
 * create a list of all questions on the site with exposed search filters and sorts - give it a path nobody would actually want to force people to over-ride the view